 Recipe Variations

-- You can also make variations to this recipe by adding flavors such as orange, lemon, ginger, cinnamon, mixed spice, and chocolate chips.
-These flavors can also be combined to achieve interesting tastes.
+- You can also make variations to this recipe by adding flavors such as orange, lemon, ginger, mixed spice, and chocolate chips.

 - Chopped nuts, dried fruits, or honeycomb are another great way to elevate the taste of these biscuits.